 Using a price comparison website is the most common affiliate activity for web users in the UK

 In their study about measuring the value of the UK affiliate market, IAB UK together with PwC concluded that using price comparison websites was the most common affiliate activity among web users in the UK during 2015–2018.

 Other affiliate activities included, for example, visiting voucher code and loyalty websites or consulting expert websites and independent blogs.

 85% of online shoppers check Google for information before making a purchase

 Consumers want to play it safe and avoid overpaying for products online.
 Not surprisingly, the most popular way to find more information on those items is to type a search query on Google.
 And this is where affiliate reviews, comparisons, and tutorials get their chance for conversion.

 A Kenshoo research paper reports that 85% of online shoppers turn to Google for ideas and information before making a purchase.
-This makes visibility in the search results crucial for affiliate marketers, especially considering that these users already have a high purchase intent.
+This makes visibility in the search results crucial for affiliate marketers.
+Especially, if you consider that these users already have a high purchase intent.